Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 (vitis-ai-tensorflow2) Vitis-AI /workspace > source compile.sh zcu102
 ```

-The script also supports `u50` as a command line argument to target the Alveo U50.
+The script also supports `zcu104`,`vck190` and `u50`, as a command line arguments to target other boards.
 The `compile.sh` shell script will compile the quantized model and create an .xmodel file which contains the instructions and data to be executed by the DPU.

 ## Step 4 - Running the application on the target